NMadhumitha-MSIS/cloud-native-aws-terraform-devops/README.md

 # Cloud-Native Web Application (AWS + Terraform + DevOps)

 ## Overview
-Built and deployed a production-grade Node.js web application on AWS using Infrastructure as Code (Terraform) and an automated CI/CD pipeline (GitHub Actions).
+Built and deployed a production grade Node.js web application on AWS using Infrastructure as Code (Terraform) and an automated CI/CD pipeline (GitHub Actions).
 The setup supports scalability, security best practices, and observability.

 ## What I Built
 - Provisioned AWS infrastructure with Terraform (20+ resources)